hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/adaptive.rst

 Here are general shortcuts to use the feature.

-- Step up one multires level :kbd:`PageUp`
+- Step up one multires level :kbd:`Alt-2`
-- Step down one multires level :kbd:`PageDown`
+- Step down one multires level :kbd:`Alt-1`
 - Set multires level / Create multires modifier :kbd:`Ctrl-0` to :kbd:`Ctrl-5`

 .. seealso::